-The Governing Body has delegated responsibility to the Headmistress (teaching staff) and Bursar (support staff) to lead in all appointments.
-School Governors will be involved in staff appointments for the roles of Headmistress, Bursar, Chaplain and other Senior Appointments as requested by the Headmistress.
+The Governing Body has delegated responsibility to the Headmistress (in respect of teaching staff) and Bursar (in respect of support staff) to lead in all appointments.
+The Governing Body will be involved in staff appointments for the roles of Headmistress, Bursar, Chaplain and, if requested by the Headmistress, other senior appointments.